pinojs/pino/docs/asynchronous.md

 It's always possible to turn on synchronous logging by passing `sync: true`.
-In this mode of operation log messages are directly written to the output stream as the messages are generated with a _blocking_ operation.
+In this mode of operation log messages are directly written to the output stream, as the messages are generated with a _blocking_ operation.

 * See [`pino.destination`](/docs/api.md#pino-destination)
 * `pino.destination` is implemented on [`sonic-boom` ⇗](https://github.com/mcollina/sonic-boom).